SharafatKarim/chaotic-AUR-installer/README.md

 Just run this following one line command in your terminal to run this script, simple!

-`wget -q -O chaotic-AUR-installer.bash https://raw.githubusercontent.com/SharafatKarim/chaotic-AUR-installer/main/install.bash && bash chaotic-AUR-installer.bash && rm chaotic-AUR-installer.bash`
+`wget -q -O chaotic-AUR-installer.bash https://raw.githubusercontent.com/SharafatKarim/chaotic-AUR-installer/main/install.bash && sudo bash chaotic-AUR-installer.bash && rm chaotic-AUR-installer.bash`

 As an alternative, you can git clone this repository and run the script (`install.bash`) manually.